AhmadAlshobaki20/TrelloBoard/README.md

 ![image](https://github.com/AhmadAlshobaki20/TrelloBoard/assets/127348872/895afdef-cacb-4ab7-8706-e954be3d8e40)

-You can add subTask by using the new sub task button inside the dialuge but first you have to create a task then you can subtask
+You can add subTask by using the new sub task button inside the dialogue but first you have to create a task then you can subtask
 (manditory -> crate task button ----> AddNewSubTask)
 ![Screenshot 2023-08-13 225640](https://github.com/AhmadAlshobaki20/TrelloBoard/assets/127348872/4cbd076b-215b-4b8a-9dc5-e406f76ae363)